 - Work and Income advances.
 If you receive Work and Income payments, you may be eligible for a prepayment of this benefit.
-However, Work and Income advances are only available if you have an immediate need and are also dependent on how much your partner earns and if you have any other income or assets.
-Contact Work and income online (using MyMSD) or by phone on 0800 559 009 to see if you qualify.
+However, Work and Income advances are only available if you have an immediate need.
+They are also dependent on how much your partner earns and if you have any other income or assets.
+Contact Work and Income online (using MyMSD) or by phone on 0800 559 009 to see if you qualify.

 - Low-income credit cards.
 Some lenders offer low-income credit cards if you can prove you meet the minimum income requirements, usually at least $15,000 p.a.
 Low-income cards offer many benefits including lower fees, lower interest rates, and even interest-free days.